aleksantari/endoscope_control/README.md

 Stage 3 of the **Language-Based Control for Humanoid Endoscope Assistant** project at the [ARCADE Lab](https://arcade.cs.jhu.edu/), Johns Hopkins University.
 This package receives voice commands over ZeroMQ from the `language_control` pipeline and translates them into precise end-effector motion on a Unitree G1 29-DOF humanoid robot via inverse kinematics.

+## Current Status

+The full software pipeline is implemented and tested (82 unit tests passing, 1 skipped for DDS).
+End-to-end ZMQ communication between `language_control` (publisher) and `endoscope_control` (subscriber) has been verified in dry-run mode.
+The remaining integration step is testing with the Isaac Lab simulation to verify the FK → IK → DDS execution path on the actual robot model.

+### What's Working
+- Voice commands received over ZMQ and validated against the shared Pydantic schema
+- ActionBridge converts commands to SE3 deltas in the end-effector frame using camera-to-EE calibration
+- Safety module enforces workspace bounds, delta magnitude limits, joint limits, and IK convergence checks
+- Executor orchestrates the full pipeline with autopilot (immediate) and trigger (operator confirmation) modes
+- SingleArmController wraps the dual-arm IK solver for single-arm endoscope use
+- FK solver (Pinocchio) reuses the IK solver's reduced model
+- Dry-run mode for development without robot hardware
+- STOP command bypasses all processing for immediate freeze

+### What's Next
+- Isaac Lab simulation testing with the G1 robot model
+- Real robot deployment with hand-eye calibration matrix from Stage 2
+- VLA (Vision-Language-Action) model integration as an alternative command source

 ## Architecture

 ```